Reservations

 Reservation Enquires

-Celebrating Pride in the Netherlands: An Amsterdam Guide
+Celebrating Pride in the Netherlands: An Amsterdam Guide for 2026

-When is Amsterdam Pride 2025?
+When is Amsterdam Pride 2026?

-From Saturday 26 July to Sunday 3 August, Amsterdam will come together to celebrate Pride in the Dutch capital.
+From Saturday 25 July to Saturday 8 August 2026, Amsterdam will come together to celebrate WorldPride in the Dutch capital.

-The Pride Walk, which serves as the opening event, invites parade-goers to march through the heart of the city, with celebrations concluding with a glorious Closing Party at Dam Square on the following Sunday.
+The Pride March, which serves as the opening event, will weave its way through the heart of the city, with celebrations concluding with an outstanding WorldPride Closing Concert at Museumplein on Saturday the 8th.

 What is Pride Amsterdam?

-Pride Amsterdam is a multi-day festival celebrating the LGBTQ+ community, diversity, and freedom in the Netherlands’ capital city.
+Pride Amsterdam is a multi-day festival celebrating the LGBTQ+ community, diversity and freedom in the Netherlands’ capital city.
 Unlike many Pride events worldwide that began as protest marches, Amsterdam Pride was initially conceived as a celebration of the city’s vibrant LGBTQ+ culture and openness.

-4 of the best Pride events in Amsterdam
+Four of the best Pride events in Amsterdam

 1. The Canal Parade

-The Canal Parade winds its way through the waters of Amsterdam on Saturday 2 August.
-Now in its 28th year, more than 500,000 participants take part in the colourful procession, waving flags and dancing their way from the National Maritime Museum, down Nieuwe Herengracht and Binnen-amstel, and along Prinsengracht past Westerkerk, finishing at Noorderkerk.
+The Canal Parade winds its way through the waters of Amsterdam on Saturday 1 August.
+Now in its 30th year, more than 500,000 participants take part in the colourful procession, waving flags and dancing their way from the National Maritime Museum, down Nieuwe Herengracht and Binnen-amstel, and along Prinsengracht past Westerkerk, finishing at Noorderkerk.

-2. Milkshake Festival
+1. Milkshake Festival

-Do You Need Tickets for Pride Amsterdam Events?
+Do you need tickets for Pride Amsterdam events?

-One of the best aspects of Pride Amsterdam is its accessibility.
+One of the best aspects of Pride in Amsterdam is its accessibility.
 Most events, including the Canal Parade, are free to attend as a spectator.
-However, there are some elements that do require tickets or registration:
+However, there are some elements and WorldPride events that do require tickets or registration:

 • Private boat experiences: Various companies offer private boat experiences during the parade, which typically include food, drinks, and prime viewing positions.
 These exclusive experiences require advance booking and range in price based on the level of luxury offered.